 Tenjin is a great shopping and dining district, there are many shopping centres to explore including Canal city, head to Raumen Stadium (Spelt raumen not ramen) for your pick of tonkotsu broth which is made by boiling pork bone and originated in Fukuoka.

 Try eating at one of the Yatai food stalls for a truly unique food experience, locals will come here and queue for hours to taste these dishes!
-Yes... we queued for an hour to try the food here, and it was deliciou!!.
-(Detailed blog to come on Yatai food stalls)
+Prepare to queue for the food stalls, although they move quickly they are clearly extremely popular with both locals and travellers.
+We queued for an hour, but it was 100% worth the wait.

 Accommodation: Hotel Monte Hermana Fukuoka Click here for accommodation info